phongduong/my-portfolio/data/posts/trigger-netlify-deployment-with-github-actions.md

 ## Save your build hook as encrypted secret

-You don't want everyone to know your build hook and request it continually.
+You don't want everyone to know your build hook and request it.
 This will waste your account's build usage.
 You need to save it as repo's secrets and retrieve it in the workflow's configuration

 * Select repo's **Settings > Secrets**
 * Click **New secret**